Trivulzianus/Data-Structure-Retrieval/README.md

 ## Experiment Conclusion & Actionable Insights

-This conclusion is more nuanced than what was initially understood.
+This conclusion is more nuanced than what I initially understood.

 **Advanced LLMs possess not only a descriptive awareness of their own vulnerabilities but also a discernible, actionable preference for safety that they can exercise when provided with a clear, procedurally valid alternative.**